jupyter/notebook/docs/source/notebook.rst

 **notebook name**: The name of the notebook document is displayed at the top of the page, next to the ``IP[y]: Notebook`` logo.
 This name reflects the name of the ``.ipynb`` notebook document file.
-Clicking on the notebook name brings up a dialog which allows you to rename it.
+Clicking on the notebook name brings up a dialog which allows you to rename the notebook, which also renames the file containing its code.
 Thus, renaming a notebook from "Untitled0" to "My first notebook" in the browser, renames the ``Untitled0.ipynb`` file to ``My first notebook.ipynb``.

-**menu bar**: The menu bar presents different options that may be used to manipulate the way the notebook functions.
+**menu bar**: The menu bar presents different options that you can use to manipulate the way the notebook functions.

-**toolbar**: The tool bar gives a quick way of performing the most-used operations within the notebook, by clicking on an icon.
+**toolbar**: The tool bar gives a quick way to perform the most-used operations within the notebook, by clicking on an icon.

 **code cell**: the default type of cell, read on for an explanation of cells